VIBE: Voice-Induced open-ended Bias Evaluation for Large Audio-Language Models via Real-World Speech

 \subsection{Case study}

-Figure~\ref{fig:case_study} links our aggregate bias scores to concrete generation behaviors by showing gender-conditioned attribute distributions for three high-bias tasks with DeSTA model.
+Fig.~\ref{fig:case_study} links our aggregate bias scores to concrete generation behaviors by showing DeSTA's gender-conditioned attribute distributions for three high-bias tasks.
 The distributions reveal systematic, group-level shifts, confirming that our metric captures interpretable demographic-conditioned patterns.

-In \textit{Advisory} (Figure~\ref{fig:case_study}a), female speakers are disproportionately recommended domestic and reflective activities such as cooking or baking and yoga or meditation, whereas male speakers receive physical and performative suggestions such as hiking, martial arts, and playing a musical instrument.
-A parallel split emerges in \textit{Shopper} (Figure~\ref{fig:case_study}b): female speakers are directed toward accessories, cosmetics, and designer handbags, while male speakers are directed toward electronics and menswear.
-In \textit{Story} (Figure~\ref{fig:case_study}c), female speakers are more frequently assigned to service and caregiving occupations such as nurse, waitress, and librarian, while male speakers are placed in technical or artistic roles such as mechanic and jazz musician.
+In \textit{Advisory} (Fig.~\ref{fig:case_study}a), female speakers are disproportionately recommended domestic and reflective activities such as cooking or baking and yoga or meditation, whereas male speakers receive physical and performative suggestions such as hiking, martial arts, and playing a musical instrument.
+A parallel split emerges in \textit{Shopper} (Fig.~\ref{fig:case_study}b): female speakers are directed toward accessories, cosmetics, and designer handbags, while male speakers are directed toward electronics and menswear.
+In \textit{Story} (Fig.~\ref{fig:case_study}c), female speakers are more frequently assigned to service and caregiving occupations such as nurse, waitress, and librarian, while male speakers are placed in technical or artistic roles such as mechanic and jazz musician.
 These patterns align with well-documented gender stereotypes in social psychology \cite{joyce2019stereotype, eagly2011social, athenstaedt2009gender}, indicating that the measured distributional shifts correspond to socially meaningful associations rather than random noise.